adamqaw/blog/README.md

 ### Feb 18 2022 Dev Commit notes:
 ** Update: When isolating the db model into a test.py and adding the data from the response into the db, it works.
+** Had to delete and restart the database to progress